pnnl/ExaGO/docs/devcontainer/README.md

 Spack is used to generate the base image, with some sed/echo commands used to fine-tune Dockerfile for use case within a Dev Container.
 Run `.devcontainer/create_dockerfile.sh` in order to re-generate the Dockerfile.
 This should be done semi-frequently whenever a spack version or exago version needs updating.

+Note that you should not run this script from within a working devcontainer as it might be quite slow.

 ## Build Container

 The build info for this container is in `.devcontainer/`.
 There is a Dockerfile and json file associated with the configuration.